List of Days of Our Lives characters introduced in the 2020s: Chanel Dupree

 Chanel Dupree was introduced on March 25, 2021, as the daughter of Paulina Price (Harry).
 The role was originated by Precious Way.
 Less than four months after her debut, Way vacated the role on July 5, and was replaced by Raven Bowens on July 6.
+On January 13, 2026, it was announced Bowens had been let go from the role.

 Chanel arrives in Salem and immediately befriends Claire Brady (Durant) and Tripp Dalton (Adams).
 However, things turn sour when Chanel tries to stick them with her bill at the town square.
 Before she can escape, Chanel runs into Paulina and Lani, after she tries to run away from Lani's cop husband Eli Grant (Lamon Archey).
 Chanel confronts her mother about freezing her credit cards and Paulina informs Chanel that she has to get a job.
 Chanel then runs into her ex-boyfriend Theo Carver (Cameron Johnson).
 Though she is happy to see him and wants to catch up, Theo rushes off.
 Theo ultimately rejects Chanel when he realizes that she's only interested in reuniting because her mom has cut her off.
 Chanel then bonds with Xander Kiriakis (Telfer) who is mourning his broken engagement.
 Assuming Xander is the CEO of Titan Industries, Chanel marries Xander assuming she has hit the jackpot.
 Chanel is horrified to discover Xander is actually broke and plans to end the marriage when Xander convinces her that he'll only agree to divorce if Paulina pays him off.
 Chanel only agrees when Xander suggest they split the payout evenly.
 Chanel informs Lani that Xander will only agree to divorce in exchange for $10 million.